Effectively planning a timeframe for your renovation project

 Our tip: start your project planning way in advance.
 For larger projects with building work involved it is best to start the design process a minimum of 6-12 months in advance of your planned completion.
 For smaller cosmetic renovation work we recommend a minimum of 3-6 months ahead of your planned completion.

-- Keep the communication up.
+• Keep the communication up.
 Communication really is the key to ensuring a smooth workflow.
-We know how frustrating it can be not knowing how your project is progressing but even worse, we know the negative knock on effect it can have if a vital piece of information at building work stage is not communicated through to us.
+We know the negative knock on effect it can have if a vital piece of information at building work stage is not communicated through to us.
+Every change or decision can have a domino effect on everything else.

 Our tip: Organise interim meetings throughout the project and make sure all parties involved (ie designer, architect, builder) are either in attendance or updated with necessary information that could impact on the overall design.
 This ensures nothing is overlooked and everyone can keep up to date with progress or resolve any issues as and when they come up.